weeleon/BBS3004_Radiomics_Project/README.md

 ### Things to do
 1. You will need the python programming language in your laptop, so I recommend Anaconda3 (take latest version and use all standard defaults).
+2. (For windows users of Anaconda, note you need Visual C++ 14.0 - see : )
-2. Use the "pip" command in a python command line window to install pyradiomics version 2.1.2 e.g. "pip install pyradiomics==2.1.2".
+3. Use the "pip" command in a python command line window to install pyradiomics e.g. "pip install pyradiomics".
-3. Download the pyradiomics-master repository (https://github.com/Radiomics/pyradiomics) to a folder on your laptop.
+4. Download the pyradiomics-master repository (https://github.com/Radiomics/pyradiomics) to a folder on your laptop.
-4. Download the o-raw repository to a sub-directory in pyradiomics master.
+5. Download the o-raw repository to a sub-directory in pyradiomics master.
-5. You will need to modify a couple of lines of code in "HelloORAW.py" to point to where your DICOM data is located.
+6. You will need to modify a couple of lines of code in "HelloORAW.py" to point to where your DICOM data is located.
-6. Try to extract radiomics feautures of a single case first as a test.
+7. Try to extract radiomics feautures of a single case first as a test.
 Then follow up with the rest of the cases.